vzlatsin/deployment-automation/docs/design_document.md

 - Each deployment step should be **independently executable** while allowing for a **full deployment workflow**.
 - The system must provide **logging and error handling** to ensure traceability and debugging capabilities.
 - The system should be **extensible**, allowing future integration with additional CI/CD tools.
+- If any critical step fails, the system should **log the failure and halt execution**, preventing an incomplete deployment.

 ## 3. Deployment Workflow
 The deployment system is responsible for: